January 31, 2020

 Elizabeth Montgomery is believable in an emotionally difficult, roller-coaster role.
 Witnessing Silva easily dispense with an obnoxious bar patron in a nightclub, she is instantly attracted to the button-eyed Silva in the worst way.
 Her boredom is quelled by his mysterious aura.
 This guy’s persona overpowers all her discernment.
 Danger is always teasingly attractive to Hollywood.

 Marc Lawrence is riveting in his opening scene, thanks to years of portraying movie gangsters.
 As an exiled American gangster living in Sicily, he has bigger plans for Silva than the local contract killer he has become.
-A look-alike is killed in Silva’s place so Lawrence can reinvent him for the American market as the oxymoron “cultured assassin.”
-He wants Silva to eliminatetake outeach former associate living across the pond.
+A look-alike—with an obvious mismatched "costume" beardis killed in Silva’s place so Lawrence can reinvent him for the American market as the oxymoron “cultured assassin.”
+He wants Silva to eliminatetake outeach former associate residing in America.
 Lawrence has equipped him with a detailed history of all things underworld.
-Silva 2.0 has memorized it all, removed his Sicilian “costume” beard, and takes the name of Lawrence’s character, eventually gaining a modified moniker in the process, the film’s title.
+Silva 2.0 has memorized it all.
+He takes the name of Lawrence’s character, eventually gaining a modified moniker in the process, the film’s title.
 After establishing himself in New York City, his next “take-out order” sends him to Las Vegas.

 Silva and Montgomery are off to Los Angeles where she learns his background, which does not phase her much.
-In “trial by fire” she unwittingly becomes the getaway driver for Silva’s latest hit on an oil baron, Brad Dexter.
-With her convertible automobile idling atop an overlook above Dexter’s backyard pool, she hears an explosion then she and her windshield become spotted with chlorine water in rather creepy detail.
-In somewhat of a panic she drives away attempting to process Silva's detailed instructions about doing ordinary things until her time comes to reconnect with him back in New York City.
+In “Trial by Fire” she unwittingly becomes the getaway driver for Silva’s latest hit on an oil baron, Brad Dexter, sitting poolside.
+With her convertible automobile idling atop an overlook, she hears an explosion, and then she and her windshield become spotted with blobs of chlorine water in a rather creepy moment.
+In a panic, she drives away attempting to process Silva's detailed instructions about doing ordinary things until her time comes to reconnect with him back in New York City.
 She goes to a hair salon and pulls curbside.
 It is clear she has issues with parallel parking.
-Upon exiting the salon, she notices a patrol officer looking over her 1962 Ford parked at a fifty-five-degree angle from the curb.
+Upon exiting the salon, she noticed a patrol officer looking over her 1962 Ford parked at a fifty-five-degree angle from the curb.
 Guessing “what would Johnny do,” she abandons the poorly parked car.
 This is a big error.
 She will never know the officer was only giving her a ticket for an expired parking meter.
-A second officer hits pay dirt, though, by discovering fragmented pieces in the car's interior, typically used in a homemade bomb.
-Evidence that is a turning point in Silva’s future.
+A second officer hits pay dirt, though, by discovering fragmented pieces in the car's interior, typical of a homemade bomb.
+A turning point in Silva’s future.

 Montgomery finally has a reality check while ensconced in Newport Beach.
-Though still disturbingly attracted to Silva, she realizes he is a despicable human, especially after learning Dexter’s two children were poolside, potentially killing them.
-Silva's location is revealed and the east coast “brotherhood” puts him in a straight jacket and then explains in very specific detail how his life will slowly and painfully end.
+Though still disturbingly attracted to Silva, she realizes he is a despicable human, especially after learning Dexter’s two children were possibly poolside, potentially killing them.
+Silva's location is revealed and the East Coast “brotherhood” puts him in a straight jacket and then explains in very specific detail how his life will slowly and painfully end.
 Not so cool, Johnny.

 January 24, 2020